 Menopause is a common physiological condition that affects every woman at a certain age.
 During this period, you won't have any menstrual period and it typically occurs anywhere between the late 40s and the early 50s.
 A gynaecological expert in London says, this physiological condition can bring about lots of changes in your body.

 As a modern woman, you should seek medical help in advance to make sure menopause triggers the minimum side-effects in your body.
-There’re many reliable Private Gynaecologist in London to help you in this context.
+There are many reliable Private Gynaecologist in London to help you in this context.
 If you are looking for basic facts about menopause, book an appointment or get in touch with our consultant gynaecologist.
 The normal symptoms that this physiological condition brings include the following:

 It may be mentioned here, vaginal atropy is the principal contributor to dryness in the vagina.
 All these symptoms mainly result from suddenly decreased production of the female hormones, namely estrone and progesterone, inside one's ovaries.
 In addition to the symptoms given above, you may also suffer from vaginal inflammation and thinning of the vaginal tissues.